mnasser02/tech-inventory/README.md

 # tech-stock

-A project to practice CRUD application building in the nodejs environment and express applying the MVC architecture.
+A project to practice CRUD application building in the nodejs environment with express applying the MVC architecture.